 At the end of the day, love isn’t just what you see with your eyes (or feel with your tingly bits); it’s knowing someone, understanding them, getting along with them, sharing similar dreams and outlooks on life.
 You can’t have that kind of connection with a complete stranger no matter how hot they are.
 You may want that kind of connection with them, and if you’re lucky, you may obtain that level of compatibility, but love is a process that takes time.

 So why do writers rush love?
 As I stated above – lazy ass writing usually.
-Perhaps they want to thrust their star-crossed lovers into some great epic conflict that threatens to pull them apart, and they think that coming between that which is already together, makes the drama so much more exciting, and I won’t deny some people like that.
+Perhaps they want to thrust their star-crossed lovers into some great epic conflict that threatens to pull them apart, and they think that coming between those who are already together, makes the drama so much more exciting, and I won’t deny some people like that.
 If they didn’t, people wouldn’t keep writing it.
 But it’s hard for a great many readers to emotionally invest in a romantic pair that basically has their love handed to them on a platter from the start of the story.
 We want to see people in the ‘getting to know each other’ stages.
 We want to see couples overcoming internal and external obstacles BEFORE coming to the conclusion that they’ve found the one.
-Seeing a couple grow together as both characters and as romantic interests, allows the reader to root for them, and then when they get thrust into some epic conflict that threatens to pull them apart, it makes the reader think; “Hey these two fought just to get this far, don’t break them apart now!”
+Seeing a couple grow together as both characters and as romantic interests allows the reader to root for them, and then when they get thrust into some epic conflict that threatens to pull them apart, it makes the reader think; “Hey these two fought just to get this far, don’t break them apart now!”
 The stakes are higher because all the victories were harder won.
 We like seeing characters earn things; by growing as individuals, by overcoming insurmountable odds, by achieving great things.
-If you just hand them love it feels hallow.
+If you just hand them love, it feels hallow.
 It feels forced.
 It feels fake.

 Please, give us REAL love.